Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: The Born Rule

 \subsubsection{General Strategy}

 Sebens and Carroll's strategy exploits the fact that there are many physically possible and convenient set-ups, i.e. possible environments, such that one can write down the quantum state as a sum of equal-amplitude, and hence equally weighted, branches.
-They discuss this general proof obliquely in the appendix section, but we think their strategy can be explicated much clearly, especially through the sort of schematic tables we've used thus far.
+They discuss this general proof obliquely in their appendix, but we think their strategy can be explicated much more clearly, especially with the schematic tables we've used.

 For a quantum state that one wishes to split into $N$ equal-amplitude branches, one considers, beyond $D_0$ which displays the original measurement outcome, $N$ further displays in the environment, each of which displays two outputs $\{\star_N, \star_N^\prime\}$.
 The agent then considers cases in which the $\star_N^\prime$ symbols only show up \textit{once} for the $N^{th}$ display.
 Per ESP, one may unitarily transform these displays (and systems whose measurement outcomes they represent) in many physically possible ways without affecting one's self-location uncertainty regarding the subsystem containing the agent and $D_0$.
-Then, the Sebens-Carroll strategy for setting up the two set-ups can be made more explicit in terms of two simple strategies: \begin{itemize} \item \textbf{Diagonalization}: the first set-up diagonalizes, for the $N^{th}$ display, the $\star_N^\prime$ symbol (as seen in \textbf{Table 3} as set-up $\alpha$). \item \textbf{Same-Branch}: the second set-up considers a possibility in which the $\star_N^\prime$ symbols all show up in the same branch (seen in \textbf{Table 3} as set-up $\beta$). \end{itemize} Suppose Alice is considering a measurement on some system with $k$ unequally weighted outcomes, $O_k$, such that $D_1$ displays $\{``1", ``2", ... ``k"$\}.
-Given this set-up, one can consider a schematic table as per \textbf{Table 3}.
+Then, the Sebens-Carroll strategy for setting up the two set-ups can be made more explicit in terms of two simple strategies: \begin{itemize} \item \textbf{Diagonalization}: the first set-up diagonalizes, for the $N^{th}$ display, the $\star_N^\prime$ symbol (as seen in \textbf{Table 3} as set-up $\alpha$). \item \textbf{Same-Branch}: the second set-up considers a possibility in which the $\star_N^\prime$ symbols all show up in the same branch (seen in \textbf{Table 3} as set-up $\beta$). \end{itemize} Suppose Alice is considering a measurement on some system with $k$ unequally weighted outcomes, $O_k$, such that $D_0$ displays $\{``1", ``2", ... ``k"$\}.
+Given this set-up, one can consider the schematic \textbf{Table 3}.

 Again, one can generically treat each column of each set-up as an equal-amplitude weighted branch of some possible universal quantum state with set-up $\alpha$ or $\beta$ respectively.
 Then, one simply uses ESP to judge that, for each $N$: